Air filters...breathe out

 I explain - "I felt that my attempts to build knowledge were dismissed as 'tangential' so I sent you a mind map to show how the ideas fit together. and I wrote to you about debating theory, I like that idea, I think it has life in it!
 I asked for continuity.
 Lack of continuity may be an artefact of person centred counselling, I wouldn't ask a person if they wanted to continue with a subject the following week, and I'm not too sure why.
 And right now I feel as if I've been put on 'the naughty stool' "

-So I'm wrong then, I can stop feeling this way because it isn't your intention?
+So I'm wrong then - to feel this way - because it isn't his intention?

 Me - "Regardless of intention, it's the way it's come over.
 I'm not saying that you have done it on purpose, I'm not saying anything other than this is how I feel"